ARM-software/psa-api/doc/storage/appendix/sra.rst

       In `DM.PROTECTED` no attacker should be able to access the stored data.

       In `DM.EXPOSED` the SRA assumes that any attacker capable of running code in the :term:`NSPE` can modify the stored data.
-However, assuming it is encrypted,
+However, assuming it is encrypted, the atacker cannot create the correct ciphertext for chosen plain text.

       In `DM.AUTHORIZED`, although the attacker cannot form a valid command, the attacker can eavesdrop on a legitimate request and replay it later.